WheteThunger/EntityScaleManager/README.md

 ## Features

-This plugin is primarily intended to be used by developers of other plugins.

 - Allows other plugins to resize entities
 - Allows privileged players to resize entities with a command
 - Optional feature for hiding sphere entities after resize (performance intensive)
 - Supports entities that are parented

+## How it works

+The only entity that Rust natively supports resizing is the sphere entity.
+To resize any other entity, this plugin parents the entity to a sphere and resizes the sphere, causing the child to be resized at the same time.
+Each time a client gets within network range of a resized entity, the client will observe the entity resize over the course of several seconds.

 ## Use cases

-#### Players can resize entities for fun
+#### Use case #1: Resize entities for fun

-Players can be granted the `entityscalemanager.unrestricted` permission to allow them to use the `scale <size>` command.
-Recommended only for players you trust since this can get out of hand and does not work well with all types of entities.
+Players can be granted the `entityscalemanager.unrestricted` permission to allow them to use the `scale <size>` command. **Recommended for only players you trust such as admins** since this can be abused and does not work well with all types of entities.

+#### Use case #2: Resize entities spawned by [Monument Addons](https://umod.org/plugins/monument-addons)

+Monument Addons integrates with Entity Scale Manager to detect when you resize an entity with `scale <size>`, to remember that scale for later, in order to reapply that scale when Monument Addons respawns the entity or spawns copies of the entity at duplicate monuments.

-#### Other plugins can depend on this plugin to scale entities
+#### Use case #3: Other plugins can depend on this plugin to scale entities

 This is highly recommended, as opposed to each plugin implementing its own resize logic.
-Resizing entities has several gotchas that this plugin solves for you, listed below.
+Resizing entities has several gotchas that this plugin solves for developers, described in a later section.

-- Instances of `SphereEntity` do not have saving enabled by default.
-This causes children that do have saving enabled to get orphaned on server restart and spam console errors.
-Saving also has to be re-enabled on each server restart since the `enableSaving` property itself is not saved.
-- Instances of `SphereEntity` have global broadcast enabled by default.
-If not desired, you have to re-disable it on each server restart since the `enableGlobalBroadcast` property itself is not saved.
-  - Additionally, disabling global broadcast on an entity does not remove it from the global network group (Rust bug), so even if you spawn it in a positional network group, you have to do some hacks to remove it from the global network group on server restart.
-- The `SphereEntity` needs to be destroyed after the scaled entity is killed.
+Example: [Mega Drones](https://umod.org/plugins/mega-drones) depends on Entity Scale Manager and [Drone Scale Manager](https://umod.org/plugins/drone-scale-manager) to create large drones.

-#### Other plugins can register their scaled entities to hide the black sphere after resize
+#### Use case #4: Other plugins can register their scaled entities to hide the black sphere after resize

-If your plugin already implements its own resize logic, you can still integrate with this plugin to hide the black sphere after resize, if this plugin has been configured to do that (it's performance intensive so it's optional).
+If your plugin already implements its own resize logic, you can still provide an optional integration with this plugin to hide the black sphere after resize, if this plugin has been configured to do that (it's performance intensive so it's disabled by default).
 For details, see the `API_RegisterScaledEntity` method later in the documentation.

-## Known issues

-Some types of entities have no issues with resizing.
-Others may have a multitude of issues.
-Here are some issues to keep an eye out for.

-- Resizing players or NPCs does not work -- Don't do it.
-- Resizing vehicles will break their physics -- Don't do it.
-It's possible to fix, but out of scope for this plugin for now.
-- Resizing auto turrets adjusts their targeting range, but not their shooting range.
-If you enlarge a turret, it may get stuck unable to shoot if it selects a target outside its normal range.
-- Various entities may appear invisible (not necessarily right when you resize it), due to a rendering bug with parented entities.
-  - This can be mitigated with the Parented Entity Render Fix plugin but that has a significant performance cost.

-More specific plugins can be built on top of Entity Scale Manager to address entities that need special treatment.
-See the API section for methods you can utilize so you don't have to re-implement everything.
+Example: [Drone Turrets](https://umod.org/plugins/drone-turrets) resizes turrets using its own logic (since it predated Entity Scale Manager), but it integrates to allow the spheres to be hidden after resize.

-## Recommended compatible plugins
+## Permissions

-- [Parented Entity Render Fix](https://umod.org/plugins/parented-entity-render-fix) -- Fixes a client-side bug where certain types of entities are often invisible when they are parented to another entity.
-  - This is an important counterpart to Entity Scale Manager since entities can only be resized by parenting them to transparent black spheres, which can cause the rendering bug.
-  - That plugin has a significant performance cost.
-If you cannot afford to install it, avoid resizing entities that have this rendering issue since they will usually appear invisible when resized.
-    - Note: To determine if an entity is affected by the rendering bug, resize it, then leave the area and return, which will destroy and recreate the entity on your client.
+- `entityscalemanager.unrestricted` -- Allows unrestricted usage of the `scale` command.
+More restricted rulesets may be implemented in the future.

 ## Commands